-The Gratz Fair Assn. has partnered with UPOD Events/WQLV-fm, Millersburg, for our 5th wine festival fundraiser that will take place on Saturday, June 18, 2016.
-This fundraiser, held on a Father's Day weekend, is in support of our queen and scholarship programs, and the queen's travel throughout the area and her participation in the state queen competition.
-Look for exciting updates to the 2016 event in late 2015/early 2016.
+The Gratz Fair Assn. has partnered with WQLV 98.9fm, Millersburg, for our 5th wine festival that will take place on Saturday, June 18, 2016.
+This fundraiser, held on a Father's Day weekend, benefits our scholarship and queen programs.

 We are soliciting sponsors to defray some of the cost in hosting the wine festival.
 Click [here] to access the 2016 sponsor info/form.
 Your contribution is greatly appreciated.
 Thanks to our 2015 sponsors, listed above.